dldisud/obsidian-plotmanager/README.md

 ## English

-PlotMaster is an Obsidian plugin designed to help writers effectively manage plots and characters across multiple works.
+PlotManager is an Obsidian plugin designed to help writers effectively manage plots and characters across multiple works.

 ### Key Features